CiscoDevNet/yang-explorer/README.md

 #####5.3.1 Creating User Account (optional):

-   Creating user account is optional as you can use default guest/guest login, however creating user account can be userful if you have a shared yang-explorer installtion.
+   Creating user account is optional as you can use default guest/guest login, however creating user account can be userful if you have a shared yang-explorer installation.

    - Click **Admin** button in YangExplorer
    - Login as admin (user: admin, password: admin)